Bukola Saraki

-Abubakar Bukola Saraki MBBS (born on 19 December 1962) is a Nigerian politician who served as the 13th president of the Nigerian Senate from 2015 to 2019.
+Abubakar Bukola Saraki MBBS (born 19 December 1962) is a Nigerian politician who served as the 13th president of the Nigerian Senate from 2015 to 2019.
 He was elected the President of Nigeria's 8th Senate on 9 June 2015 under the All Progressives Congress (APC).

 He previously served as the governor of Kwara State from 2003 to 2011 and was elected to the Senate in 2011, under the Peoples Democratic Party (PDP), representing the Kwara Central Senatorial District.
 He was then re-elected in the 2015 general elections on the platform of the All Progressives Congress (APC).

 He left the ruling All Progressive Congress (APC) and returned to his former party, the Peoples Democratic Party (PDP), where he became the opposition leader, on 31 July 2018.
 Saraki declared his presidential campaign for the PDP presidential ticket in the 2019 election, but lost the primaries to Atiku Abubakar.
 He was subsequently announced as the director general of Atiku Abubakar's presidential campaign for the 2019 presidential election, which he lost to incumbent President Muhammadu Buhari.

 Family

 Saraki was born on 19 December 1962 in London to Florence Morenike Saraki and Olusola Saraki, who was a senator in the Nigerian Second Republic.
 Bukola Saraki is married to Toyin Saraki (née Ojora).
 They have four children.
-Popular among his children are Seni and Tosin Saraki.
+His children are son Seni, and daughters Tosin, Ayo, and Teniola, the latter two which are twins.